Why sustainable tourism has (so far) failed

 Yes, you’ve read that right.
-On my blog about sustainable tourism, I’m saying that it’s failed.
-Believe me, I’ve struggled with this realization, and it’s one of the reasons why I’ve published less content than usual in the last months.
-It’s hard to toot the horn of sustainability when everywhere you look, post-pandemic tourism looks startlingly like the same old, same old patterns that made it unsustainable in the first place.
+I’m saying that we’ve collectively failed, so far, to measurably improve the sustainability of tourism.
+Believe me, I’ve struggled with this realization.
+It’s hard to toot the horn of sustainability when everywhere you look, post-pandemic tourism looks startlingly like the same old patterns that made it unsustainable in the first place.
 Depressing, right?

 Well yeah, for a while it was.
 Until I remembered that we need tourism, for a whole host of reasons.
 It educates and broadens horizons, it supports economic development in communities with few other channels for achieving it, and the person-to-person contact it facilitates breaks down barriers between people, communities and nations…just for starters.